dhbridge/curriculum/source/modules/2014-09-19-module09-write.markdown

 Save and run your script.
 This will take a bit of time, so get up, stretch, and get some coffee!

+### Group Challege

-Bonus Challege: Can you write a function that determines the total number of pages from the search results?
+Can you write a function that determines the total number of pages from the search results?

 ### What We Learned